STATE REPRESENTATIVE CANDIDATE JOHN KIEHNE'S PLATFORM

 Locking our borders and using inflammatory rhetoric only serves to isolate America and further inflame those who wish ill against us.

 I support our DACA recipients (“Dreamers") and believe that they must be protected in our country as well as offered a path to citizenship.
+DACA recipients who are Missouri residents who wish to attend a State College should be able to pay in-state tuition rates as opposed to being subjected to punitive out-of-state tuition rates.

 I believe that we need to treat immigrants with respect and empathy while enforcing our laws that govern entry into and residence in the United States.